 Buying Property and Mortgage Rates

-Although mortgage rates are low by historical standards (roughly 2.1%–2.35% for typical 20‑year fixed deals), Zurich’s steep prices make monthly payments high — especially in the city centre where average purchase costs hit about 19,522 CHF/m² (commonly 15,000–30,000 CHF/m²) versus roughly 14,775 CHF/m² outside the centre.
+Mortgage rates stay low by historical standards (roughly 2.1%–2.35% for typical 20‑year fixed deals), but Zurich’s steep prices make monthly payments high — especially in the city centre where average purchase costs hit about 19,522 CHF/m² (commonly 15,000–30,000 CHF/m²) versus roughly 14,775 CHF/m² outside the centre.

 If you prioritise space or lower monthly burden, outskirts or smaller units typically improve affordability while preserving long‑term capital growth potential in Zurich’s tight market.